KasparEtter/ef1p/pages/email/email.md

 The client then sends the `Key` encrypted with the `HashedKeyMac` to the server, which decrypts the `Key` as `KeyXorHashedKeyMac ⊕ HashedKeyMac`.
 In the next step, the server verifies whether `hash(Key) = HashedKey`.
-If this is the case, it successfully authenticated the client.
+If this is the case, it has successfully authenticated the client.
-If not, the server aborts the authentication.
+If not, the server aborts the session.
 At last, the server uses the `Key` to authenticate the same `Message` to the client.
 By also computing `KeyMac`, the client can verify that the last message was indeed sent by the server.
 Since both parties can compose the `Message`,